 The exhibits focus primarily on the accomplishments of Hank Aaron, but his younger brother Tommie also played and coached in the Major Leagues.
 Two lockers feature items from Hank and Tommie’s careers in baseball, including photographs of them as teammates on the Atlanta Braves.
 They are the first brothers to appear in a League Championship Series as teammates.
 The brothers earned that distinction in 1969 when the Braves played the New York Mets.

 A home is about family

 The home centers around what Hank Aaron accomplished on the baseball field, but it was first and foremost a family home.
+In fact, Estella lived at the home from 1942 to 2007.
 As visitors exit the home you see a portrait of Hank’s parents, Herbert and Estella Aaron.
 MLB Commissioner Bud Selig commissioned the piece in honor of the dedication of the home museum.